edhamma/saints/saints.rst

 intelligence network of her students.

-The reason that people who left The Teachings developed dislike for her within a month aftei leaving was that they would exchange information with the others whO left.
+The reason that people who left The Teachings developed dislike for her within a month after leaving was that they would exchange information with the others who left.
 People who remained in the teachings would rationalize what they heard, or not hear what was being said to them.
 I too rationalized what I was being told, and the awareness I developed of this capacity for rationalization was one of the most valuable lessons I